alanocallaghan/plotlyutils/README.md

 create plotly objects using the R API, and two custom htmlwidget written using JavaScript.

-The custom plots are shown below:
+The custom plots are shown below.

 A boxplot with jittered points
 ------------------------------